httpx-sh/httpx-site/docs/intro.md

 Then you can input `httpx myip` to invoke http request.
 Or you can input `chmod u+x index.http` then execute `./index.http myip`

+**Attention**: httpx will look `index.http` by default if you don't supply `--httpfile` option.
+If httpx can not find `index.http` in current directory, and it will look `index.http` in parent directory until root directory.

 ### HTTP file syntax

 Please refer https://www.jetbrains.com/help/idea/exploring-http-syntax.html